Overcoming employee resistance to change is one of the most challenging parts of making any organizational change.

 Sometimes, people simply don’t have the competencies to meet new procedures.
 This is especially true for technological transitions.
 Rather than taking the resistance as simple aversion, take note of employees’ concerns about their ability to perform their jobs.

 Additional training or new equipment options might be in order.
-Again, this is an area when you can utilize a digital adoption solution to overcome employee’s technical skills gaps.
+Again, this is an area where you can leverage a Digital Adoption Solution to overcome the barriers to organization learning & training programs, and employee’s technical skills gaps.